Propaganda: News and Newspapers

 - Discussion of “WannaCry” ransomware

-The once-important newspapers are a failing business struggling in ingenious ways to survive, and will seek “government relief,” like the automakers, but are ultimately doomed.
+The once-important newspaper business is struggling in ingenious ways to survive, and will seek “government relief,” like the automakers, but is ultimately doomed.
 A media that would rather go out of business than tell the truth.

 So that, at least, is good news.
-It is good to see that newspapers and most print magazines will go the way of the dodo, except for giveaways (and even those seem to be waning — I’m seeing fewer and fewer littering the streets and floors of the train and bus).
+It is good to see that newspapers and most print magazines will go the way of the dodo, except for give-aways (and even those seem to be waning — I’m seeing fewer and fewer littering the streets and floors of the train and bus).
 The car magazines will especially find it rough, what with the move to autonomous cars, homogenization of cars, waning interest… It is all just part of normal business life cycles, though, of course, all businesses that go through the death part of the cycle do so kicking and screaming.
 They’re so tenacious, it’s a surprise we don’t see horse-drawn buggy makers mewling for handouts because cars are becoming so popular.

 WHY THE HATE?

 A simple online search reveals the many lies told by official news sources — there are even top ten lists of the biggest frauds.
 If a witness lies on the stand in a trail, the jury is instructed that it may disregard all of the testimony from that witness.
 Why doesn’t that apply to “official news?”